lackhand/princess/conversation.md

 If everyone agrees about what happens next, then that's great, play can continue (perhaps with the narrator asking a question).
 If there's a disagreement, well, that's why that section is there.

+### Favor & other resources

+Princesses are special, since they're the center of the story.
+To help her along, each princess has a supply of favor (a metagame resource and combination of luck, strength, grace, patience, and willpower).
+There might be other resources (individual or shared) reflecting something true in the fiction, like time or money or trouble or even experience.

+Spending those resources is one way for a princess to smooth over disagreement.
+Some resources might not make sense as a way to resolve a disagreement.
+Favor is pretty universal, though: if a princess spends favor, she's signaling that something is important to her, and everyone should recognize that!

 ### Decrees & Memories